Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-validate-AXIA.md

   need a small amount of AXC in order to start and stop validating.
 - **Value bonded** - How much AXC from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the AXC in that account.
 Also note that you can always bond _more_ AXC later.
 However, _withdrawing_ any bonded amount requires the duration of the unbonding period.
-On AXIALunar, the unbonding period is 7 days.
 On AXIA, the planned unbonding period is 28 days.
 - **Payment destination** - The account where the rewards from validating are sent.
 More info [here](../learn/learn-staking.md/#reward-distribution).
 Starting with runtime version v23 natively included in client version [0.9.3](https://github.com/axia-tech/AXIA/releases/tag/v0.9.3), payouts can